AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/page-layout-view.md

 product-area: documents
 navigation-topic: basic-features-workfront-proof
 title: Page Layout on the Views Tab in Workfront Proof
 description: You can adjust the page layout on the Views tab.
-The following layout options are available:
+The following layout options are available - EDIT ME.
 ---

 # Page Layout on the Views Tab in Workfront Proof